impeccableai/axii-examples/tasks/extract_file_from_dir/README.md

 # Extract file from dir
 ## Description
-This script extracts a specified file from a given directory and copies it to a specified output path.
+This Task extracts a specified file from a given directory and copies it to a specified output path.
 The input directory and output file are specified as command line arguments.

 ## Inputs
 - `dir` - input directory